 Old Taipa Tavern

 Located in the heart of Taipa Village, the Old Taipa Tavern (or OTT) is generally considered to be Macau’s best expat bar.
-Often very busy, it’s the top option in town for Westerners to meet over a few drinks and a bite to eat.
+Often rocking a very good business, it’s the top option in town for Westerners to meet over a few drinks and a bite to eat.

-The food gets high marks and goes beyond standard pub fare, with tapas, wraps, steaks and salmon all available, while the drink list is extensive and reasonably priced to boot, with beers $32, pints of draft $49, and most bottles of wine are $180 to $360.
+The food gets high marks and goes beyond standard pub fare, with tapas, wraps, steaks and salmon all available.
+The drink list is extensive and reasonably priced to boot, with beers $39 to $57, pints of draft $64 to $117, and bottles of wine are $180 to $360.
 If you prefer single glasses, reds and whites range from $50 to $99, while most spirits are just $41 to $100.